Jabittner/openSAFT/README.md

 SAFT method for concrete non-destructive inspection.

 If you use/build off of this code for publication please cite the following article:

 Bittner, James A, Agustin Spalvier, and John S Popovics.
 2018.
 “Internal Imaging of Concrete Elements.”
 Concrete International, no. April: 57–63.
+URL: [Link to Article](https://www.concrete.org/publications/internationalconcreteabstractsportal/m/details/id/51702290)

 Files: